Generate Text to Speech Online with Any Voice

 In 2014 a Google intern Ian Goodfellow and his colleagues designed a class of machine learning frameworks called GANs.
 GANs is a method of training neural networks with an adversarial process to generate unique images and objects based on the data used to train the neural network.

-In this article, we will go through a text to speech demo using Yoda's voice as an example.
-We will walk you through a tutorial of voice generation and show you how to train a model to produce Yoda's voice from a given text:
+In this article, we will go through a text to speech demo using a movie character’s voice as an example.
+We will walk you through a tutorial of voice generation and show you how to train a model to produce a movie character voice from a given text:

 What's more, we will share with you a pipeline that will enable you to generate any voice, even your own, just with a few samples of the voice that you want to produce.